BenSun08/study-notes/notes/webpack/20210423_Webpack_Basics.md

   output: {
     path: path.resolve(__dirname, "dist"),
-    filename: "[name].js", // [name] is a placeholder indicate the key in entry config },
+    filename: "[name].js", // [name] is a placeholder indicate the key in entry config
+    assetModuleFilename: "images/[name].[contenthash:8].[ext]", // output path and filename for assets that loaded by `asset` or `asset/resource` module
+    clean: true, // clean `/dist` folder for every build },
 };
 ```